SimonZamora/Santoni_2023_CalciumImagingFRETAnalysis/README.md

 -	Save the result in a file

 1b_ProcessingCalcium:
-NB: This notebook should be run in a Cascade environment (https://github.com/HelmchenLabSoftware/Cascade) as we have implemented a calcium event detection algorithm using their calcium peak detection.
+NB: This notebook should be run in a Cascade environment as we have implemented a calcium event detection algorithm using their calcium peak detection (https://github.com/HelmchenLabSoftware/Cascade).
 -	Compute ΔF/F0 for each time series
 -	Detect calcium event
 -	Exclude cells not showing a robust event detection
 -	Save the result in a file

 2_CombineFRETCA:
 -	Import output files produced by 1a & 1b
 -	Attribute to each nucleus the corresponding calcium signal (if it exists)